Transforming women’s health through sleep

 • Over 85% of adult women are impacted

-At this very moment, over 50 million adult women in the U.S. and more than 1 billion globally experience clinically significant sleep disturbances or disorders.
-These include insomnia, sleep apnea, restless legs syndrome, and hormone-related disruptions tied to menstruation, pregnancy, postpartum, perimenopause, and menopause.
-These figures don’t account for ripple effects sleep has on fertility, cognition, metabolism, and mental health.
+At this very moment, over 80 million adult women in the U.S. and more than 1 billion globally experience clinically significant sleep disturbances or disorders.
+Over a lifetime as women navigate hormone-related disruptions tied to menstruation, postpartum, and menopause as well as various professional and caregiving roles, nearly all women will experience a sleep disorder.
+(National Sleep Foundation, Sleep in America Poll, 2007.
+RAND Corporation, 2023)

 • 90%+ of cases undiagnosed or treated incorrectly

-Over 90% of women with sleep disorders are never properly diagnosed or treated including 95% of pregnancies when the risk of sleep disorders are high.
+Over 90% of cases of sleep apnea in women are not diagnosed and less than 5% of pregnant women are screened for snoring even though sleep disorders spikes during pregnancies.
 Conditions like insomnia and sleep apnea are often missed, misattributed, or treated in isolation.
-Many are prescribed medications without full evaluation, or receive care that overlooks coexisting issues, such as addressing insomnia while undiagnosed apnea remains untreated.
+Many women are prescribed medications without full evaluation, or receive care that overlooks coexisting issues, such as addressing insomnia while undiagnosed apnea remains untreated.
+(Kapsimalis & Kryger,J Women’s Health, 2009.
+Bourjeily et al.,Ther Adv Respir Dis, 2012)

 • Profound and underrated health impact